sayantangkhan/hasklox/README.md

 ## TODOs

-- [ ] Fill in the implementations in Values.hs.
 - [ ] Reimplement `for` to be desugared to `while` instead of being directly evaluated by the interpreter.
-- [ ] Figure out how to store values, functions, and classes in memory other than as AST objects.
 - [ ] Set up tests for the code already written.
+- [x] Figure out how to store values, functions, and classes in memory other than as AST objects.
+(Storing them as Values).
+- [x] Fill in the implementations in Values.hs.
 - [x] Add some code to benchmark performance as well.
 - [x] Implement proper metadata for all nodes of the AST.
 - [x] Figure out strictness vs. laziness in the data structures.
 (Made all nodes of the AST strict)